-Sopharma Group (the Group) is comprised of the parent company and its fifty (31 December 2017: fourty eight) subsidiaries.
-In addition, the Group has investments in three joint ventures (31 December 2017: in three joint ventures).
+Sopharma Group (the Group) is comprised of the parent company and its fifty two (31 December 2017: fourty eight) subsidiaries.
+In addition, the Group has investments in one joint venture (31 December 2017: in three joint ventures).
 At the reporting date of the interim consolidated financial statements, the Group has investments in one associate (31 December 2017: in one associate).